-Shinpyeong Brewery, one of Korea’s oldest family-run makgeolli breweries, has just completed a brand new renovation project to bring makgeolli tourism into the next era.
+Shinpyeong Brewery, one of Korea’s oldest family-run makgeolli breweries, has just completed a brand new renovation project to bring makgeolli tourism in Korea into the next era.

 One of the new additions to Shinpyeong’s tour program is a makgeolli themed arts and crafts time, so it’s great for kids.
 First up, we made a Korean brewing themed Hanji (Korean traditional paper) lantern.